INR 484: International Relations Internships

 Earn course credit with your internship

-Get valuable, hands-on work experience upon graduation through an internship and earn INR 484: International Relations Internship course credit offered by the School of Politics and Global Studies within the College of Liberal Arts and Sciences.
+Get valuable, hands-on work experience upon graduation through an internship and earn INR 484: International Relations Internship course credit offered by the School of Politics and Global Studies within The College of Liberal Arts and Sciences.
 Students are encouraged to research internship opportunities related to international relations on their own.
 Explore opportunities through ASU’s Career Services.

 Explore opportunities